Archive | why we ride RSS feed for this section

 P1020425

-When I ride around town on Condor, my Jamis, I never “put my head down” and go, it’s always more about getting somewhere or just enjoying an easy ride.
-But put me on my road bike Rocket and I get too locked in to “training”.
+When I ride around town on Condor, my commuter, I never put my head down and go, it is always more about getting somewhere or just enjoying the ride.
+But put me on my road bike and I get locked in to riding hard.

-I’m glad we had this kind of ride today, it served as a good reminder.
+I’m glad we had this kind of ride today, it served as a good reminder to slow down and just ride.

 What about you, do you tend to ride all out when you’re on a training ride?